 The psyche has infinite depth, and it can be transformed.
 Psyche, or soul, was also the Greek word for butterfly, the beautiful creature that grew miraculously from a caterpillar.
 If psyches can transform, then so can nations.

+This scientific mystery mirrors deeper mysteries of both soul and culture.
 Both civilizations – the Aztecs and the Classical Athenians – were misogynistic empires that brutally subjugated their neighbors and emphasized the values of extreme masculinity and military prowess.
 Not unlike our own.

 Here is a profound lesson for us.